mongodb/docs/source/reference/javascript.rst

-   Indicates that ":term:`eventually consistent <eventual consistency>`" read operations are acceptable for the current connection.
+   Indicates that ":term:`eventually consistent <eventual consistency>`" read operations are acceptable for the current application.
 This function provides the same functionality as :func:`rs.slaveOk()`.

 .. function:: db.getName()

    :returns: the current database name.

+TODO getPrevError is deprecated, shouldn't be documented.

 .. function:: db.getPrevError()